Money management

 We surveyed over 800 small businesses to learn about what owners are looking for in banking services—then we developed a solution made just for you.
 Bluevine Business Checking is the only checking account built specifically for small businesses.
 There are no hidden/monthly fees or transaction limits, and you’ll get one of the most competitive APY rates around.
 Not to mention, you’ll be able to track and manage all your business transactions in one place.

-To build credit, you need to get credit—and then make payments in full and on time to show the business credit bureaus that you are a responsible borrower.
-A great place to start is by opening a risk-free line of credit from a lender like Bluevine.
+To build business credit, you need to get credit—and then make payments in full and on time to show the business credit bureaus that you are a responsible borrower.
+A great place to start is by opening a line of credit or business credit card.

-• Credit Limit: The actual credit amount tends to be higher for a line of credit than a credit card.
+• High credit limit: The available credit amount tends to be higher for a line of credit than a credit card.
+Your actual credit line will depend on a variety of factors, including your business’s creditworthiness.

-• Cash: Having a line of credit means having access to actual cash that you can deposit into your business checking account.
+• Access to cash: Having a line of credit means having access to actual cash that you can deposit into your business checking account.
 This can be especially helpful if you haven’t gone cashless in your business and need to make a cash payment to a vendor, for example.

 4. Pay bills on time